newjersey/navigator.business.nj.gov/content/src/display-content/business-formation/nexus/authorize-business-entity.md

 callToActionText: Authorize My Business
 agencyId: nj-revenue-enterprise-services
 required: true
----
+summaryDescriptionMd: >-
   You must register your business name and `authorize|certificate-formation` your `business structure|business-structure-learn-more` with the State.
 ---

-### Application Requirements
+## Application Requirements

 - Business name and _Doing Business As_ name